Props (Glee): Plot

 Sue (Jane Lynch) announces that rival glee club Vocal Adrenaline is the team to beat, thanks mostly to its transgender lead singer Wade "Unique" Adams (Alex Newell), who has become a media star.
 Sue decides that New Directions needs a similar gimmick to win and she tells Kurt (Chris Colfer) to dress in drag, but he adamantly refuses.
-Puck (Mark Salling) dons a dress and volunteers to lead the drag number, but Will vetoes the gimmickry and refocuses the group on its choreography.
+Puck (Mark Salling) dons a dress and volunteers to lead the drag number, but Will (Matthew Morrison) vetoes the gimmickry and refocuses the group on its choreography.

 Santana (Naya Rivera), Brittany (Heather Morris), and Mercedes (Amber Riley) are worried because Coach Beiste (Dot-Marie Jones) has not left her abusive husband, Cooter (Eric Bruskotter), as she claimed.
 Beiste tells them that adult relationships are more complex and insists she is fine.
 Hockey player Rick "The Stick" (Rock Anthony) ridicules Puck for being seen in the dress; they agree to a fight outside the school.
 Rick gains the upper hand and Puck is thrown into a dumpster, but he emerges brandishing a switchblade.
 Coach Beiste breaks up the fight; in the locker room, Puck tells her that the knife is a fake stage prop, and she retorts that he could have gotten expelled.
 Puck replies that he is flunking out anyway and a failure, telling her that she does not know what it feels like to be worthless.
 He breaks down, and Beiste comforts him as he cries.
 At home, Beiste tells Cooter that she is leaving him, and removes her wedding ring.
 He asks who else would love her; she answers: "Me".
 Back at the school auditorium, she joins Puck in singing "Mean", tells him that she has arranged for him to retake a crucial test to graduate, and promises to help him pass.
 As the episode ends, Rachel and Tina sing "Flashdance...
 What a Feeling", and board the glee club's bus to Nationals.